 Mumbai: Deputy Inspector General of Police Sunil Paraskar, accused of rape and molestation by a city model, was suspended on Tuesday.

-The Home Department had proposed his suspension, which has been approved by Chief Minister Prithivraj Chavan, an official said here tonight.
+The Home Department had proposed his suspension, which was subsequently approved by Chief Minister Prithivraj Chavan last night.

 The complainant, a 25-year-old model, has alleged Paraskar (57) had molested and sexually assaulted her on two occasions in December 2013.
 According to her, she had met Paraskar first in 2012 when he was Additional Commissioner of Police with regard to a case.